Consular Services For Pakistanis

 • The documents to be attested should not be older than three (3) months.

-• For Sign Attestation of the Power of Attorney the person has to be present and it should have the signatures of 2 witnesses with copies of their passports/CNIC and pictures (one each) including 2 pictures of Executant, copies of his/her passport, CNIC and Zairyu Card.
+• For Attestation of the Power of Attorney, the Executant (Principal) has appear at Embassy.
+The Power of Attorney must bear signatures of 2 witnesses with copies of their passports/CNIC including 2 pictures of Executant, copies of his/her valid passport, CNIC and Zairyu Card.

 • Education Certificates/ Degrees must be attested by HEC and MoFA before submission.